DataDog/documentation/content/en/account_management/billing/usage_monitor_apm.md

 2. Select the `env` (you can select `*`)
 3. Select `count` (you can select `*`)
 4. Select Export -> Export to Monitor
-5. Define the APM event volume rate you would like to set as a warning or error.
+5. Define the Analyzed Span volume rate you would like to set as a warning or error.
 6. Define an explicit notification: The volume of Analyzed Spans on this service just got too high.
 Define an additional exclusion filter or increase the filtering rate to put it back under control.

-Learn more about Event Filtering and usage control [here][7].
+Learn more about Span filtering and usage control [here][7].

 [1]: https://www.datadoghq.com/pricing